To apply you’ll need to:

 For further information please visit: qmul.ac.uk/undergraduate/entry/epq

-Our standard contextual offer: Grades BBC at A-Level.
+Our standard contextual offer: Grades BCC at A-Level.
 Excludes General Studies, Critical Thinking.

-Our enhanced contextual offer (for care experienced students, refugee/asylum seekers or students who have completed Realising Opportunities or Access to Queen Mary): Grades BCC at A-Level.
+Our enhanced contextual offer (for care experienced students, refugee/asylum seekers or students who have completed Realising Opportunities or Access to Queen Mary): Grades CCC at A-Level.
 Excludes General Studies, Critical Thinking.

 More information on how this information is used for a contextual offer can be found on our contextualised admissions page.